Bar Kokhba Revolt: Displacement and enslavement

-Roman policy also involved the mass enslavement and deportation of Jewish captives, a practice also observed after the revolt of the Salassi (25 BCE), the wars with the Raeti (15 BCE), and the Pannonian War (c.
+Roman policy involved mass enslavement and deportation of captives, as also documented after the Salassi revolt (25 BCE), the Raeti wars (15 BCE), and a rebellion in Illyricum (c.
 12 BCE).
-William V. Harris estimates that more than 100,000 Jews were enslaved.
 The slave market was reportedly flooded with Jewish captives, who were sold into slavery and dispersed across the empire, significantly expanding the Jewish diaspora.
 The 7th-century Chronicon Paschale, drawing on earlier sources, states that Hadrian sold Jewish captives "for the price of a daily portion of food for a horse."
+Historian William V. Harris estimated that more than 100,000 Jews were enslaved, calling this "only definite instance of over-supply ... in this period of Roman slavery."

-Jerome reports that following the war, "innumerable people of diverse ages and both sexes were sold at the marketplace of Terebinthus," adding that "For this reason it is an accursed thing among the Jews to visit this acclaimed marketplace".
-In another work, he notes that thousands were sold there.
-Those not sold were transported to Gaza for auction, while many others were relocated to Egypt and other regions.
-Jerome also mentions Jewish captives settled by Hadrian in the Cimmerian Bosporus.
+In his Commentary on Jeremiah (6.18.5–6), Jerome reported that "innumerable people of diverse ages and both sexes were sold at the marketplace of Terebinthus" in Hebron, adding that "for this reason it is an accursed thing among the Jews to visit this acclaimed marketplace."
+In the Commentary on Zechariah (3.11), he notes that thousands were sold at this site; those not sold were transported to Gaza for auction, while many others were relocated to Egypt and other regions, where "they were lost either when their ships drowned or by the swords of the gentiles."
+In his Commentary on Obadiah (20.21), Jerome recorded a Jewish tradition that Hadrian settled Jewish captives in the Cimmerian Bosporus, a client kingdom of Rome spanning eastern Crimea and the Taman Peninsula.
+(Note: Two Sephardic Jewish families, Rodriguez and Gradis, are traditionally said to have emigrated from Judaea to the Iberian Peninsula following the Bar Kokhba Revolt, settling first in Portugal and later moving to Spain.)